-Alaska is America’s northernmost state.
-Located in the far northwest, it is adjacent to Canadian provinces of British Columbia and the Yukon Territory, separated from Russia by only eighty five kilometers over the Bering Strait, and it straddles the Arctic Circle.
+Book you Alaska holidays with us and you'll soon be heading off to America’s northernmost state.
+Located in the far northwest, it is adjacent to Canadian provinces of British Columbia and the Yukon Territory, separated from Russia by only eighty-five kilometres over the Bering Strait, and it straddles the Arctic Circle.
 It’s the largest state by far, but the most sparsely populated, and is home to America’s highest peak (Mt.
 McKinley) as well as all of the top ten highest mountains in the United States and some amazing glaciers to visit on your travels across this land.
 So if you're looking around for some ideas of where to go and what to see then there sure is plenty to keep you busy.

-Alaskan holiday adventures revolve around outdoors activities, like wildlife viewing, camping, self drive touring, hiking and paddle sports in the warmer months, and skiing, dog sledding, snowmobiling and northern lights viewing in the winter, but wherever you decide your adventure must take you, you’ll certainly find plenty of uniquely Alaskan things to do.
+Alaskan holiday adventures revolve around outdoor activities, like wildlife viewing, camping, self-drive touring, hiking and paddle sports in the warmer months, and skiing, dog sledding, snowmobiling and northern lights viewing in the winter, but wherever you decide your adventure must take you, you’ll certainly find plenty of uniquely Alaskan things to do.

-To help with booking your trip just contact our travel specialists team who will arrange your holiday flight, hotels, tours and anything else required to fulfill your Alaska tour deal to the max.
+To help with booking your trip just contact our travel specialists team who will arrange your holiday flight, hotels, tours and anything else required to fulfil your Alaska tour deal to the max.

 What we thought